Playbook

 Step 2: Tag your target accounts

-Assuming we've connected a handful of sources, we'll see member and organization activity populate in Common Room.
+Assuming we've connected a handful of sources, we'll see contact and organization activity populate in Common Room.
 We'll then want to tag accounts that look similar to our customers on the hosted version of our product.

 For that, we can head over to the Organizations menu.
 Here we’ll see activity from all matched accounts (6000 in this example).
 Not all accounts fit our ideal customer requirements, so we can select + Add filter to narrow our list to only organizations that meet our criteria.